 5. If You Hold a Seed

-This spring book for kids is about a boy who discovers the magic of a seed when he plants it in the ground.
-But first, it takes some sun and rain and plenty of waiting . . . and then some more waiting.
+This spring-themed book for kids is about a boy who discovers the magic of a seed when he plants it.
+But first, it takes some sun, rain, and plenty of waiting—and then some more waiting.
 If You Hold a Seed is a simple and beautiful spring book for kids.

 Related: Growing Sunflowers with Kids

-Spring is finally here… Enjoy all the wondrous signs of the season with this fun celebration of spring!
-LET IT RAIN is a continuation of Maryann’s delightful series all about the seasons.
-Like Gerda Muller, she has a book for each season.
+Spring is finally here!
+Enjoy all the wondrous signs of the season with this fun celebration of spring!
+LET IT RAIN continues Maryann’s delightful series about the seasons.
+Like Gerda Müller, she has a book for each season.

 Related: 20 Fun Ways to Play in the Rain